wso2/docs-is/en/docs/learn/configuring-google.md

     3. Fill in the details in the **Basic Information** section.

 2. Register OAuth 2.0 Application in Google.
-As the first step, go to [Google API Console](https://console.developers.google.com) and navigate to the **Credentials** tab from the sidebar.
+First, go to [Google API Console](https://console.developers.google.com) and navigate to the **Credentials** tab from the sidebar.

-3. Click **Create credentials** in the top navigation.
+3. Click **Create credentials** on the top navigation.

     ![create-credentials](../assets/img/learn/create-credentials.png)

-4. You can configure the OAuth web application in Google by selecting **OAuth Client ID**.
-You can find more details [here](https://developers.google.com/identity/protocols/OpenIDConnect).
+4. Select **OAuth Client ID** to configure the OAuth web application in Google.
+For more information, see the [OpenID Connect] (https://developers.google.com/identity/protocols/OpenIDConnect)topic in the Google Developer documentation.

     ![register-oauth2](../assets/img/learn/oauth-clientid.png)